jonnymind/SIRPAS/Source/Base_Module/Advantages.md

-# Advantages {#BaM-gen-advantages}
+# Advantages

 Advantages special conditions that apply to the character in general or to a specific skill in particular, and that have a direct effect on some game mechanics.

+Advantages can be bought for a certain number of **training tokens** of a certain type; the more powerful the advantage, the more high level the training tokens needed to train a point.

 While most advantages are simply possessed by a character or not, some can have different levels.
+In that case, the cost of each ulterior point will be the cost of the base previous level plus one token of the same type.

-For example, Survival Instinct can have a level between 1 and 3, each granting a higher modifier.
+For example, **Survival Instinct** can have a level between 1 and 4, each granting a higher modifier.
+The first level costs 3 **TT**/*Normal*;

-In that case, the description of the advantage indicates the initial cost and the cost per additional level.
-The cost of a further level is given by the base cost, plus the additional level cost times the current level.
-For example, if the description indicates the cost in **CP** being 5+2, it means that the first level costs 5, the second 5+2*1 = 7, the third 5+2*2 = 9 and so on.
+this means that level 2 costs 4 **TT**/Normal, level 3 costs 5 **TT**/*Normal*
+and level 4 costs 6 **TT**/*Normal*.

 Some advantage could have a pre-requisite that must be fulfilled in order to be acquired.
-For example, they could require having already acquired another advantage, or having a certain statistic at a minimum set score.
+For example, they could require having already acquired another advantage, or having a certain attribute at a minimum set score.

+## List of advantages

+@(index 2)
+@(include Advantages/*.md)
+@(endindex)